Introduction to Phonics

 Supporting your child with reading at home

-- Their colour book-banded reading book, which is 90% decodable.
-Children may require support with one in ten words.
-This continues our practice of children taking home a physical book, matched to their reading level
+- A colour book-banded reading book which is fully decodable.
+Children should be able to sound out any words that they are unsure of, enabling them to build further confidence when reading.
+This continues our practice of children taking home a physical book, matched to their reading level.

 - A library book.
 Children choose any book from our library.
-This book is usually above their reading level.
-We would like you to read this book to your child.
-Library books are changed fortnightly, subject to the library being accessible
+This book is usually above their reading level so is a book to share together with you reading to your child.
+Library books are changed regularly, subject to the library being accessible.

 Reading at school